Topological entanglement entropy meets holographic entropy inequalities: Holographic entropy inequalities in TQFT

 This is surprising as it naively seems to suggest that the space of allowed entropy vector space of the unique ground state of a gapped TQFT is strictly contained within the HEC.
 However, the space of allowed entropy vector space in the case of degenerate ground states is expected to be larger than the HEC (and thus those states can violate the HEIs).
 Alternatively, it might be the case, that inclusion of the spurious entanglement entropy may violate these inequalities that seem to naively hold.
 We postpone these interesting questions for our future work and instead generalize the above observations below.
 We will need a few more definitions before we do that.

 \begin{definition}[$k$-balanced HEIs] A HEI $\mathcal{Q}$ is said to be $k$-balanced, iff every $k$-clustering of single subregions are balanced, i.e, they appear equal number of times with positive and negative coefficients. \end{definition} For example, consider the monogamy of mutual information (MMI), Eq.~\eqref{eq:Stopo_def3} involving three subregions.
 Each subregion $A, B, C$ are balanced, implying $1$-balanced, every $2$-clusters $AB,AC, BC$ are also balanced, implying $2$-balanced.
 However, the $3$-cluster $ABC$ is not balanced and so on.
 Note that $1$-balance and $2$-balance can be alternatively referred as balance and superbalance, respectively.
-We will make the following conjecture~\ref{thm-2bal-satisfy} based on empirical observations.
+We will recall the following proposition~\ref{con-2bal-satisfy} below which is conjectured on the basis of empirical observations and proved in appendix \ref{app:anyonic-topo-sb}.